netdata/netdata/packaging/installer/UNINSTALL.md

     3.1 **Interactive mode (Default)**

     The default mode in the uninstaller script is **interactive**.
-This means that the script provides the user the option to reply with "yes" (`y`/`Y`) or "no" (`n`/`N`) to control the removal of each Netdata asset in the filesystem.
+This means that the script provides you the option to reply with "yes" (`y`/`Y`) or "no" (`n`/`N`) to control the removal of each Netdata asset in the filesystem.